 We quickly got into our routines with morning walks and then a wander down the road to pick up our baguette for lunch.
 Deefer was on daily medication now, but was still the one to meet us at the gate and gambol ahead of us whenever we arrived back from being out.
 No one had told him he was an old boy and if they had he didn’t take any notice.

 Chris enjoyed getting out cycling on the local hill roads and returned to some of his favourite climbs to Gourdon and beyond.

 We managed a couple of trips out; firstly to Nice old town where we took in the sights of old houses, hilltop castles and views down the beach.

-We ummed and ahhed about taking a trip to Provence to see the lavender in bloom, but that would be a 5 hour plus road trip, for a half an hour look; we decided instead to visit St Tropez, but it was still a 3 1/2 hour round trip driving, so another long day.
-The town wasn’t anything too spectacular and the beach we went to (supposedly the best one) wasn’t anything special when compared to the lovely sandy beaches we enjoyed in Spain.
+We ummed and ahhed about taking a trip to see the lavender in bloom, but that would be a 5 hour plus road trip, for a half an hour look, so we decided against this adventure.
+I had wanted to visit St Tropez, after hearing all the hype about this resort town, so we took that option – but it was still a 3 1/2 hour round trip driving so another long day.
+The town wasn’t anything too spectacular and the beach we went to (supposedly the best one) wasn’t anything special and we thought back to the lovely sandy beaches we enjoyed in Spain.

 During this stay, the final stages of the Football World Cup were on, and we watched as France progressed through the semifinals and into the Final.
 Our hosts had to.d us that the Valbonne town square would have screens for the final, so we thought we shouldn’t miss being among the French supporters in their hour of glory or sorrow.
 We walked over the hill to the village and joined the throng.
 The place was absolutely packed but we managed to separately get a position where we could see a screen.